City Survivability Rankings for Women's Clothing Store

 Try the Survivability Score tool →

-Which US city has the best survivability for Women's Clothing Stores?
+Which city ranks first for Women's Clothing Stores?

 Dallas ranks as the #1 city in the US for Women's Clothing Stores survivability in StreetSpring's 2026 analysis, with an average score of 61%.
 This means that across well-selected neighborhoods in Dallas, a Women's Clothing Store has approximately a 61% chance of still operating after two years — above the national average for this category.
 San Antonio ranks second, followed by Portland.
 The full ranking reflects data across 24 major US metro areas — see the complete list above for all scores and neighborhood-level links.